Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach

-Although the performance enhancements achieved under the SAC \citep{sac} and TD3 \citep{td3} algorithms remain practically the same, the overall performance improvement for stochastic policies is slightly more notable than the deterministic policies when DDPG \citep{ddpg} is also considered.
-Nevertheless, the performance improvement on deterministic policies becomes prominent when mini-batch learning is applied as AC-Off-POC completely disregards transitions in the sampled batch.
-These simulation results verify Remark \ref{rem:det_policies_conc} and \ref{rem:sto_policies_conc}, that is, more improvement for stochastic policies is expected, yet if the distribution of the sampled transitions is similar to the distribution under the current policy on average, off-policy deterministic actor-critic methods can be further improved.
-These empirical results suggest that our method effectively boosts the learning of off-policy methods and makes the agents converge to higher evaluation returns in a shorter time by disregarding highly divergent off-policy samples.
+While the enhancements in performance under the SAC and TD3 algorithms remain relatively consistent, a marginally greater improvement is noticed for stochastic policies over deterministic ones when DDPG is included.
+However, the augmentation of deterministic policy performance becomes pronounced with the application of minibatch learning, as AC-Off-POC entirely discounts transitions within the sampled batch.
+These results suggests that a more substantial improvement can be expected for stochastic policies.
+Still, if the distribution of sampled transitions aligns on average with the current policy distribution, the performance can still be enhanced.